Nickbohm555/Netflix-Movie-Recommendation/README.md

 WHAT IS THIS HOW DID I MAKE IT?
 ---------------
 This project is a Netflix Movie Recommendation Engine that uses Machine learning algorithms in the 'PDF' above to solve for a predicted movie rating 'r' of user 'U' for a specific movie 'm'.
 As of now, I am able to get an predicted rating of around 80-85 Percent which is quite good considering the ratings are a value beween 1-5.
+That means if I want to know what user 200 will think of movie number 22, if the real prediction of user 200 is 4, I will get a prediction between 3.25 and 4.75.

-Here is how it works:
+Here is how I made it:

  First we need to store all of our data from the textfiles.
 I only put 2 of them in the GITHUB section because all 2,000 would not fit.
 However, the same concept applies for 2 as with 2000, we simply won't get meaningful results with 2.
 In order to store the Data, I had to think through what data structures would be most efficient.
 Efficiency was paramount for this project because we were dealing with large data sets.
 I had to store the User ID, the specific movies a user rates and their respective ratings for that specifc movie.
 At first, I used an ArrayList but quickly found out it would take hours to get any results back this way.